Philippus229/OBJViewer/README.md

 # OBJViewer
-An OBJ Viewer that I wrote in about 15-30 minutes (because I was bored)
+An OBJ viewer that I wrote in about 15-30 minutes (because I was bored)